 Dr Helen Nugent was appointed as Chairman of ARTC on 3 August 2015.
 Helen is an experienced Company Director with a strong background in financial services, energy and resources, and strategy.
 In financial services, Helen was a Non-Executive Director of Macquarie Group for 15 years; Chairman of Swiss Re (Australia); Chairman of Funds SA; Non-Executive Director of Mercantile Mutual and the State Bank of NSW; and Director of Strategy at Westpac Banking Corporation.
-In energy and resources, Helen is currently a Non-Executive Director of Origin Energy; and as a partner at McKinsey & Company, worked extensively in the sector.
+In energy and resources, Helen is currently Chairman of Ausgrid; a former Non-Executive Director of Origin Energy; and as a partner at McKinsey & Company, worked extensively in the sector.
 Helen is Chairman of the National Disability Insurance Agency and a Non-Executive Director of IAG; was Chairman of Veda Group, from listing until it was taken over by Equifax, and was also Chairman of Sydney Airport and Macquarie Airport.
 Helen has been actively involved in the arts and education.
 Helen is currently Chairman of the National Portrait Gallery of Australia; and was previously Chancellor of Bond University and President of Cranbrook School.
 In 2004, Helen was made an Officer of the Order of Australia.

 Mr John Fullerton is Chief Executive Officer and Managing Director of Australian Rail Track Corporation Ltd and was appointed to the position in February 2011.
 John has extensive experience in the rail industry, as Chief Executive Officer of Freight Link, Chairman of Rail CRC Lt and Director of Tasmanian Railway Pty Ltd. Further positions in the industry include Chief Operating Officer of the National Rail Corporation and Divisional General Manager (Operations) at Pacific National.
 John’s experience spans more than 30 years across strategic planning, business development, customer service and operations and engineering.
 John’s extensive background as a strong advocate for the rail industry is highly valuable to ARTC.
 Under John’s leadership, ARTC has been re-invigorated through the various streams of the Transformation Program, realising a company that is more competitive, more customer focused and more successful in getting freight on rail.